 - Postnatal community service at discharge from care

-Any patient who has their baby in Delivery Suite or Midwifery Led Birthing Unit (MLBU) or Home Birth Service, but does not stay on Blakeney Ward (the postnatal ward) can give their feedback by going online or by downloading the maternity App and will be provided with these details at discharge from hospital or at home (for home births).
+Any patient who has their baby in the Delivery Suite, Midwifery Led Birthing Unit (MLBU) or Home Birth Service, but does not stay on Blakeney Ward (the postnatal ward), can give their feedback by going online or by downloading the maternity app and will be provided with these details at discharge from hospital or at home (for home births).